-SLEX TR5, also known as the Quezon-Bicol Expressway, is a 416.81 km two-lane each direction, toll road project which starts from SLEX TR4 in Brgy.
+SLEX TR5, also known as the Quezon-Bicol Expressway, is a 420-km two-lane each direction, toll road project which starts from SLEX TR4 in Brgy.
 Mayao, Lucena City, Quezon, and ends at Matnog, Sorsogon, near the Matnog Ferry Terminal.
+The four-lane expressway project shall consist of eight segments: Lucena to Gumaca, Quezon (61 kms), Gumaca to Tagkawayan, Quezon (58.60 kms), Tagkawayan to Sipocot, Camarines Sur (61.40 kms), Sipocot to Naga City, Camarines Sur (39.50 kms), Naga City to Polangui, Albay (45.90 kms), Polangui to Legaspi City, Albay (33.60 kms), Legaspi to Sorsogon City, Sorsogon (57.70 kms), and Sorsogon City to Matnog, Sorsogon (62.30 kms).
 Centered on the proposal submitted by the joint venture of PNCC and SMHC, the SLEX TR 5 was officially designated as a certified toll road project in a TRB resolution dated June 29, 2020.
+The STOA was signed on June 3, 2022.
+The project has a concession period of 30 years (from the period of the Toll Operation Certificate).